ballerina-platform/ballerina-dev-website/swan-lake/vs-code-extension/design-the-application/explore-the-architecture-view.md

 1. Click the **VS Code workspace file** option in the top menu of the VS Code editor to import the [workspace file of the Online Boutique microservices demo](https://github.com/ballerina-guides/gcp-microservices-demo/blob/main/project.code-workspace).

-    !!!
-Info
-        This will add all the required packages to the current workspace.
+    >**Info:** This will add all the required packages to the current workspace.
 When the workspace is set up, you will see the following folder structure in the **Explorer**.
 The workspace name may be different if you set up the workspace from scratch.

     <img src="/images/vs-code-extension/visual-programming/architecture-view/architecture-diagram/project-workspace.png" class="cInlineImage-small"/>